vyskoczilova/woocommerce-payforpayment/README.txt

 - *[CART_TOTAL]*: will print out money-formatted cart totals.
 - Example: `Payment Fee ([FIXED_AMOUNT] + [PERCENT_AMOUNT]% of [CART_TOTAL])`

-Requires at least WooCommerce 2.6, compatible with WooCommerce 3.1+ (recommended)
+Requires at least WooCommerce 2.6, compatible with WooCommerce 3.2+ (recommended).
+The support for WC 2.6 will be dropped soon.

 = Features =
 - **Fixed charge and/or a percentage** of cart total